 Whether you are a NYC native like me, moved here recently, or a visitor experiencing the greatest city on the planet, these are the best FREE things to do in New York City.

-Everything is easily accessible by subway and no more than a five-minute walk from the nearest subway stop.
+Everything is easily accessible by NYC’s famous and efficient public transportation system, and no more than a five-minute walk from the nearest subway stop.

 Some links are to the archives of my former website,

 now rebranded as NYC Travel Guru.

 Get a close up look at the Statue of Liberty and picture postcard views of the Manhattan skyline – for FREE, since it is free to ride the Staten Island Ferry.

 Please avoid morning and afternoon rush hour, when the ferry is crowded with commuters traveling to and from work between Staten Island and Manhattan.

 70,000 passengers a day take the ferry to commute between Staten Island and Lower Manhattan.
 You might remember one of them was character Melanie Griffith portrayed in the 1988 film Working Girl, and the 1986 video for Madonna’s Papa Don’t Preach.
 Both were filmed on the ferry itself.

 The ride is about 25 minutes each way.

 Note that while the ferry gives you a close-up picture postcard view of Lady Liberty, the Staten Island Ferry does not dock at Liberty Island or Ellis Island.

 The only way to visit Liberty Island and the Statue of Liberty is to purchase a ticket on Statue Cruises, which also stops at Ellis Island, where millions of immigrants arrived on these shores in the last century – including my own grandparents.